How to Get a Mortgage With Bad Credit

 Tips to Improve Your Credit Score

 Improving your credit score takes time and patience, but the rewards are worth the effort.
 Those who have higher credit scores will not only have an easier time qualifying for a mortgage, they’ll also qualify for lower rates.
-Current rates are near historic lows, but only people with strong credit can typically get those headline rates.
+Current rates are up, but people with strong credit can typically get lower rates.

 There are steps you can take to repair your bad credit on your own: